aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 ## Build Tips

+### Scaling Up

+* Tech2C gives clear instructions on how to scale the printer up on the Thingiverse page.
+* The [HyperCube Materials Calculator](http://funkydiver.com/hypercube-materials) makes this easier.
+* People like to talk rubbish about the cantilever bed design, but really for a 200mm or 250mm bed it's fine.
+For a 300mm or larger bed, two Z screws and 4 Z rods should be used.
+For a bed larger than 500mm, three Z screws should be used (three points define a plane).
+* It may be better to join multiple Z screws with a belt, instead of using multiple motors.
+If you strongly pull the build platform, you may cause one of dual motors to skip steps and get out of alignment.
+A belt does not have this problem.
+The D-Bot community has many good remixes of dual and triple belted Z screws.
+* Over 500m bed size the HyperCube starts to become flawed, as linear shafts have a large deflection over long distances, especially heavy steel which must also carry its own weight.
+If you are concerned about this then look up a shaft deflection calculator, calculate the stock deflection, then the deflection resulting from your intended build.
+If your deflection is worse, increase rod size.
+* At 500mm+ you should be considering a design that does not use linear shafts.
+Good alternatives are V-slot designs such as the D-Bot, or something that uses linear rails.
+* One person building a 1200mm printer found they needed 20mm steel rod or 25mm carbon fiber solid rod to span the X axis, which was an unfeasible rod size.

 ### Parts

 * Corners - Personally I found the Suleve corners on the BOM to be rubbish.
 I ordered 5 bags, three were so badly made they were useless.
 Here is a printable internal corner bracket of the same dimensions: [20mm Suleve Corner for 2020 Extrusion (HyperCube) by superjamie](https://www.thingiverse.com/thing:2379295)